 Once the orthodontic treatment is done, you will need a retainer to prevent the teeth from falling back.
 The braces cause the ligaments that hold the teeth together to loosen, creating the need for a retainer to keep the teeth in position.

 The retention phase in adults will last longer than in children because their teeth can easily fall back.

 Dental hygiene is important while wearing braces.
 Therefore, ensure you brush your teeth after eating to remove any food particles.
 Also, rinse your mouth before wearing the Invisalign aligners.
 Additionally, get a dental assessment every six to eight weeks to monitor the progress.

-At Fox Creek Family Dental in Longmont, we not only offer a better teeth alignment in Fox Creek, but we also have dental saving plans that give you great discounts and saves you money.
+At Fox Creek Dental by Espire in Longmont, we not only offer a better teeth alignment in Fox Creek, but we also have dental saving plans that give you great discounts and saves you money.